VERSO-UVM/Wastewater-Infrastructure-Mapping/README.md

 ## Milestones

-1. Exploratory Research and Cataloging
+1. Exploratory Research and Cataloging (completed)
-2. Outreach to Wastewater Systems Administrators
+2. Outreach to Wastewater Systems Administrators (completed)
-3. Data Architecture and Development
+3. Data Architecture and Development (in progress)
-4. Dataset Creation
+4. Dataset Creation (in progress)

-Currently working on: Exploratory Research and Cataloging

 ## Partnerships